-Age: 64 Director since 2019 Committees: Compensation (Chair) Nominating, Governance and Sustainability
+Age: 65 Director since 2019 Committees: Compensation (Chair) Nominating, Governance and Sustainability

 Ms. McAneny served in various roles at John Hancock Financial Services for over 20 years, including most recently as Executive Vice President for Structured and Alternative Investments.
 Following that, she was the Chief Operating Officer of Benchmark Assisted Living, LLC from 2006 to 2009.
 Ms. McAneny served on the board of directors of HFF, Inc., a leading capital markets advisor, from 2007 until July 2019 when the company was acquired by JLL.
-She is also on the board of the University of Vermont Foundation and formerly served as trustee and chair of the board of the University of Vermont.
+She is the chair of the board of the University of Vermont Foundation and formerly served as trustee and chair of the board of the University of Vermont.

-Ms. McAneny brings her extensive board experience, senior management expertise and significant familiarity with our business and industry, as well as particular knowledge of the Capital Markets business.
+Ms. McAneny brings her extensive board experience, senior management expertise and significant familiarity with our business and industry to the JLL Board, as well as particular knowledge of the Capital Markets business.